beamed-world/beamed-world.github.io/posts/web-design-faux-pas.md

 <!--{{{
   "title" : "Universal visualizer",
   "date" : "2016-08-29T03:04:21.983Z",
-  "byline": "93 bilion lightyears, nearly 14 billion years, someone has to do something" }}}-->
+  "byline": "93 bilion lightyears, nearly 14 billion years, someone has to do something", "preview": "The web as we know it today is a strange and wonderful place.
+It has become the universal format for all electronicly enabled media, and nothing comes close to it in terms of adoption, support and general ubiquity."
+}}}-->

 The web as we know it today is a strange and wonderful place.
 It has become the